CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 - NAT gateways with attached Elastic IPs for the private subnet
 - Security groups - that allows access to the specified container port
 - An Application Load Balancer (ALB) -  with listeners for port 80
-- An ECS cluster with a service - inculding auto scaling policies for CPU and memory usage,
+- An ECS cluster with a service - including auto-scaling policies for CPU and memory usage,
    -  Task definition to run docker containers - an init container for `AppDynamics` and the main container application
    -  IAM execution role
 - Secrets - Creates secrets in Secret Manager